Pirogov, Nikolay Ivanovich

 Pirogov organized the introduction of surgical anaesthesia in Russia, and made a number of important contributions to the field: "He was the first to describe the negative effects of general anesthesia and the possibility of severe complications . . .
 He also described many of the modern methods of anesthesia, including inhaled endotracheal anesthesia, intravenous anesthetics, rectal use of anesthetics, and spinal anesthesia" (Ericksson, Miller's Anesthesia, p.
 52).
 He was also one of the first to used ether anaesthesia on the battlefield.
 Garrison-Morton.com 5655.

 The world's first anaesthesia using ether was performed by Dr. Crawford Long on March 30, 1842, in Jefferson, Georgia, USA.
 This marked a significant advancement in surgical practices, allowing for pain-free operations.
+Nevertheless, this revolutionary event went largely unnoticed in medical circles.
+The beginning of the Narcosis era came a little later.

 On October 16, 1846, William T. G. Morton successfully demonstrated the use of ether anaesthesia at Massachusetts General Hospital, Boston, which garnered widespread attention and significantly influenced surgical practices worldwide.
 Inspired by Morton's success, many European surgeons, including Robert Liston, began using ether.
 On December 21, 1846, Liston performed the first operation under ether anaesthesia in Europe, at University College Hospital in London, further solidifying ether’s acceptance in surgical procedures.